deepesh611/Function-Reader/README.md

 ## 📄 License

-This Repository is licenced under BSD 3-Clause License.
+This Repository is licensed under MIT License.